 The fund aims to be one of the biggest blended vehicles to-date targeting climate-related investments in developing countries.
 The fund will seek to make investments in sectors such as renewable energy, energy efficiency, energy storage, and low-carbon, and electrified transportation in middle-income countries across Latin America, Asia, and Africa.

 Middle-income countries represent the majority of the world’s poorest population and face massive climate finance shortfalls.
 For instance, according to the Asian Development Bank, for Asia to maintain its growth momentum, eradicate poverty, and respond to climate change, it will need to invest $26 trillion from 2016 to 2030, or $1.7 trillion per year.
 Meanwhile, current annual investments in the region for infrastructure are only $881 billion.

-The AI team designed the initial partnership and vehicle structure with inputs from over 60 investors, fund managers, project developers, development finance institutions, governments, and foundations.
-Convergence’s grant funding will allow AI to continue building on the progress made over the past year in the feasibility stage of the fund’s design - by playing a lead coordination role to ensure the fund achieves its climate, capital mobilization, and investor-alignment objectives.
+The Aligned Climate Capital team designed the initial partnership and vehicle structure with inputs from over 60 investors, fund managers, project developers, development finance institutions, governments, and foundations.
+Convergence’s grant funding will allow Aligned Climate Capital to continue building on the progress made over the past year in the feasibility stage of the fund’s design - by playing a lead coordination role to ensure the fund achieves its climate, capital mobilization, and investor-alignment objectives.